Shubhamkunwar10/Server/README.md

 2. Use Your Own Repositories: Specify custom repositories in the configuration file and deploy your own projects.

+3. Use Skaya custom SDK : To create automated documentation

 ## Deployment Script

 This script automates the process of cloning GitHub repositories, setting up a project directory, and deploying it to an EC2 instance.
 It uses a configuration file (`config.cfg`) to eliminate manual inputs.